conplementAG/azure-aks-kubernetes-workshop/03-basic-concepts/00-architectual-overview.md

 etcd is the internal storage (key-value) which stores all configurations.
 A scheduler handles and assign Pod´s without nodes.
 A controller manager for different activities like nodes are down or taking care of Pod replicas.

+-> to work with it and use the "desired state management" concept -> now we need infrastructure (terraform or quick and dirty in the azure portal)